 Optimized End-to-end learning for protein docking

-||Optimized End-to-end learning for protein docking|
+|Optimized End-to-end learning for protein docking

 The pace of progress in this field is nothing short of exhilarating, and we have made significant contributions in the past year, thanks in large part to the exceptional computational resources provided by SNIC/KAW.
 Our groundbreaking work began with the development of the Fold and Dock pipeline (Bryant et al. 2022), which allowed us to predict the structure of an extensive set of the human proteome (Burke et al., 2023).
 Building on this success, we then introduced the revolutionary MPC method, empowering us to predict large protein complexes (Bryant et al., 2023).
-Currently, we try to refine and enhance these methods.
+Currently, we are trying to refine and enhance these methods.

 Optimization of pDockQ: The renowned pDockQ, a cornerstone of our Fold and Dock pipeline, has become the gold standard for predicting the quality of protein complexes in the field.
 We are committed to continuous improvement, and we have recently introduced pDockQ2 (Zhu et al., 2023), surpassing its predecessor.
 Notably, pDockQ2 excels in assessing the quality of individual chains for multimeric protein complexes.

-Predicting the pairing of homologous protein pairs: One limitation of AlphaFold is that it can not distinguish interactions between interacting and non-interacting homologs, as we described in our modelling approach of the proteasome.
+Predicting the pairing of homologous protein pairs: One limitation of AlphaFold is that it can not distinguish interactions between interacting and non-interacting homologs, as we described in our modeling approach of the proteasome.
 Here we are combining statistical potentials with AlphaFold to enable such predictions.
 Preliminary data looks promising.